SenteraLLC/py-image-metadata-parser/README.md

 This library has only been built and used on Windows 10 and Ubuntu 18 operating systems, and so those are the environments assumed by these installation instructions.
 However installing and using this library on a different OS should be a simple extension of these instructions.
-The library uses Python3.

 #### Windows (Conda)